 You will work with a team of students to come up with an ambitious idea for an app, and build it out over 2 weeks.
 This will be the most impressive project in your portfolio, and will demonstrate your full understanding of software development and industry best-practices.

-By the time you graduate from Software Engineering Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
-All of your code will be on Github, which will be impressive to future employers.
+By the time you graduate from Software Engineering Immersive, you’ll have four projects in your software engineering portfolio, including three web applications and a Tech Talk.
+All your code will be on Github, which will be impressive to future employers.
 If you want some inspiration, check out some recent student projects below.

-You will get a full classroom experience with your classmates and instructors, through a mix of live lectures, workshops and team projects.
-No two days are the same, but here is an example of what a typical day looks like:
+You’ll get a full classroom experience with your classmates and instructors through a mix of live lectures, workshops, and team projects.
+No two days are the same, but here’s an example of what a typical day looks like:

 During the immersive program, you will pair program with every student in your cohort at least once.
 You’ll work together to solve programming challenges and double-check each other’s work.

-You will also form meaningful new friendships with your programming partners, which will last a lifetime — and that will create networking opportunities for you in the years ahead.
+You’ll also form meaningful new friendships with your programming partners, which will last a lifetime and create networking opportunities for you in the years ahead.

 Our Chicago instructors are passionate programmers themselves and 100% devoted to students success.

-By the time you complete the immersive program, you will have everything you need to power your job search — and land your dream job as a software engineer:
+By the time you complete the immersive program, you’ll have everything you need to power your job search and land your dream job as a software engineer:

-Employers want to see a strong Github profile (like this one) — and that is exactly what you will have by the end of the program
+Employers want to see a strong Github profile, and that’s exactly what you will have by the end of the program.

-We will help you write a software engineering profile that will really stand out from the crowd (including demo videos of your applications)
+We’ll help you write a software engineering profile that will really stand out from the crowd (including demo videos of your applications).

-You will work with our Career Success Team to craft an elegant resume that shows off your skills as a fullstack software engineer
+You’ll work with our Career Success team to craft an elegant resume that shows off your skills as a fullstack software engineer.

-We will help you get ready for technical interviews by doing practice interviews and working through dozens of sample technical questions.
-And we will introduce you to our hiring partners at top technology firms, to find opportunities that might be a good fit.
+We’ll help you get ready for technical interviews by doing practice interviews and working through dozens of sample technical questions.
+And we’ll introduce you to our hiring partners at top technology firms to find opportunities that might be a good fit.

-Fullstack graduates in Chicago have been hired by both large companies and fast growing start-ups here:
+Fullstack graduates in Chicago have been hired by both large companies and fast-growing startups:

 Fullstack Developer, Backstop

-Fullstack has figured out a way to make you feel really involved with every new subject they teach...
-Fullstack Academy not only cares about giving you information, they make sure that you actually process that information, which is great.
+Fullstack has figured out a way to make you feel really involved with every new subject they teach … Fullstack Academy not only cares about giving you information, but they also make sure that you actually process that information, which is great.